Welcome to the official website for GRACE, the Musical.

-Grace is produced by special arrangement with Dale A. Mott and his company, Edgewood, which co-produced for Broadway Lifespan of a Fact and the upcoming Thoughts of a Colored Man.
+Grace is produced by special arrangement with Dale A. Mott/Edgewood, which co-produced for Broadway Lifespan of a Fact and the upcoming Thoughts of a Colored Man, and NEWorks Productions.

 “This is truly the fulfillment of a dream, to craft this American musical and to have it performed in my hometown on one of America’s great stages,” said Williams, who grew up attending shows and performing at D.C.’s regional theatres.
 “Ford’s Theatre has a history of launching momentous shows to Broadway, and we hope someday to be among them.
 We are thrilled to partner with Ford’s to welcome everyone to a seat at our table to experience Grace.”

 “We are delighted to present this exciting musical by D.C.-based composer Nolan Williams Jr. and a creative team of Black artists in the spring of 2022,” said Ford’s Theatre Director Paul R. Tetreault.
 “Ford’s Theatre has been the birthplace of more than 35 world-premiere plays and musicals since our 1968 reopening.
 We’re especially eager for audiences to come together and experience this joyful music and story of resilience, remembrance and the food that ties us to community.”

 Journey to the Stage